larsjuhljensen/JensenLab/_pages/training_stringapp_ddpm.md

 The stringApp automatically retrieves information about tissues, in which the proteins are expressed, from the [TISSUES](https://tissues.jensenlab.org/) database.
 We will take a look at it first to better understand the data.

 Go to [TISSUES](https://tissues.jensenlab.org/) and enter **INS** into the search box.
 The resulting page will show all matches for the query INS.
-After selecting the human gene, you will see a schematic of where in the body it is located and tables containing the specific lines of evidence that contribute to the overall score.
+After selecting the human gene, you will see a schematic of where in the body it is expressed and tables containing the specific lines of evidence that contribute to the overall score.

 _What tissues is INS present in with a high confidence?
 What source do these associations come from?_